Generate a game board map from a bitmap

 - Parse the bitmap into a mission board.

-- Divide the board tiles into rooms.
+- Divide the board tiles into individual rooms.

 I have chosen to handle bitmap colors as such: